cabloy/zova/zova-docs/guide/essentials/ioc/named-bean.md

 {moduleName}.{scene}.{name}
 ```

-For example, the previously created store bean `userInfo` corresponds to the identifier `a-demo.store.userInfo`, where `demo-basic` is the module name which `userInfo` belongs to
+For example, the previously created store bean `userInfo` corresponds to the identifier `demo-basic.store.userInfo`, where `demo-basic` is the module name which `userInfo` belongs to

 ## Decorator list